 Interest rate risk is the risk that the future cash flows of a financial instrument will fluctuate because of changes in market interest rates.
-As the Company does not have variable interest rate borrowings, the Company is not exposed to cash flow interest rate risk.
+The Company's main interest rate risk arises from long-term borrowings with variable rates, which expose the Company to cash flow interest rate risk.